redraiment/jssp/README.md

 ### includeOnce

 The `includeOnce` function is identical to `include` except JSSP will check if the file has already been included, and if so, not include it again.

+### escape

+The `escape` function escapes the characters in a String using HTML entities.

 # Contributing